wowawi/.github/README.md

-# Classic Talent Calculator
+# wowcraft-uk

-Welcome to the support site for Classic Talent Calculator
+Welcome to the support site for wowcraft-uk

 Please feel free to email me at carry-surge0e@icloud.com if you catch any bugs, have any features requests or just want to say hello!